How to scan your computer for viruses and malware using the free version of Avast Antivirus in 2024.

 A Deep Scan is what Avast now calls a full system scan.
 Essentially it’ll check every file and folder on your computer for signs of malware infection.

-To start a Deep scan open Avast and then click the Scan Centre button.
+To start a Deep scan open Avast and then click the Explorer button in the left hand panel.

 Running A Full System Scan With Avast Free Antivirus.